Dr. Hank Bernstein explains the difference between quarantine and isolation during the COVID-19 pandemic.

 How Long Are People Contagious When They Are Sick with COVID-19?

 Isolation is a specific term when you have the symptoms of COVID-19.
-Because when you have the symptoms, you want to keep them to yourself.
+Because when you have the symptoms, you wanna keep them to yourself.
 You do not want to spread them to other individuals that are living in your home, that are in your neighborhood, or that you come in contact with.
-So, you should isolate yourself for at least 10 days.
-Plus, you need to be without fever for at least 24 hours.

 Related Centers and Programs: Vaccine Education Center